CrispyKhim/CrispyKhim/README.md

 I am @CrispyKhim but you can call me Crispy for short!
 I am a high school student and a beginner at programming.
 - Experience in: Python, HTML, CSS
-- Currently learning: JS, C#
+- Currently learning: JS, C#, Flask???

 I won't be displaying much of my poor work... :|